Register to Vote

 How do I register to vote?

 You fill out a voter registration card.
-See the State of Maine Voter Guide for detailed instructions.
+Several sources offer detailed instructions:

 Where do I go to register?

 You can register to vote at your town office or city hall, through any Motor Vehicle branch office, in most state & federal social service agencies, or at voter registration drives.

 Completed voter registration cards may be hand delivered or mailed to your town office or city hall, or sent to the Secretary of State's Office in Augusta.